VfN-NRW/Firmware/README.md

 stable = stable firmware that has prooved running good (this is default)

-rocksolid = a conservative firmware release - the most stable. is only release if it is really needed. use this if you plan to include the router INTO walls.
+rocksolid = a conservative firmware release - the most stable. is only released if its really needed. use this if you plan to include the router INTO walls.